Dons (singer): Early life

-Arturs Šingirejs was born on 10 April 1984 in Saldus, Latvia to a Belarusian father and a Latvian mother, who performed professionally as a soloist in the Liepāja group Santa (their leader was Zigmars Liepiņš).
+Artūrs Šingirejs was born on 10 April 1984 in Brocēni, Saldus district, Latvia to a Belarusian father and a Latvian mother, who performed professionally as a soloist in the Liepāja group Santa, led by Zigmars Liepiņš.
+His father was also an amateur singer who performed on the guitar; he credits his parents as being his main teachers.
 He has one brother and three sisters, one of whom was the first to encourage him to perform on stage at the age of four.
-His mother taught him English from the age of 6 and he credits Freddie Mercury as one of his first musical idols.
+He said about being the fourth child, "...gave me freedom: I was the fourth child in the family and I got it even more than the others.
+Freedom gave me the courage to dream".
+His mother taught him English from the age of six and he credits Freddie Mercury as one of his first musical idols.
 He studied piano at the Saldus Music School.
 He had his first solo performance at age 16 and stated, "My first performance was at school, and I realized that I wanted to do this - there is something here that binds me".
-He would later study culinary arts before returning to music as a profession.
+He later studied culinary arts before returning to music as a profession.
 He learned to play the guitar and sing through self-study.